ExeVirus/FreecivNeo-Roadmap/README.md

 11. Units are also limited to something like 200.
 Shouldn't be an issue I think.
 12. Upgrading units is built-in, though I haven't found where one controls that cost....
 13. Fighing mechanics are nearly-fully realizable.
 Zone of control and not unit stacking requires some lua scripting.
 Not unit stacking can be solved with a signal.connect on "unit move", and can just return the unit back to the original tile with full movement points and reset the pathfinding.
 For AI, this creates a bunch of issues, that I will have to look at.
 ZOC is a little trickier, as that will have to likely be controlled similarly to unit-stacking restrictions.
 Again, AI will have issues.
+14. Other mechanics are going to be hit or miss, like unit healing, missionary uses remaining/faith power, musician power, etc.

 ### Fighting re-definition